Free 48kWh Battery with Solar!Get Offer

 • 2LIC financing is property-attached, not person-attached — it transfers to the new owner if you sell, eliminating the biggest objection to solar for people who may move.

-• 3The Canada Greener Homes Loan is suspended for new applications as of 2024 — several municipal and provincial alternatives have emerged.
+• 3The Canada Greener Homes Loan closed to new applications on October 1, 2025 (the Grant closed February 2024).
+Several municipal and provincial alternatives have emerged.

-• 4Zero-down solar loans can be structured so monthly payments are equal to or less than your electricity bill reduction — cash-flow neutral from day one.
+• 4Solar loans can be structured so monthly payments are roughly equal to or less than your electricity bill reduction, making the project cash-flow neutral from day one.

 • 5Owned systems (cash or loan) qualify for the 30% federal ITC; leased systems and PPAs do not — ownership is critical to maximizing incentives.